brandonbrown/DWA/ClassContent/Module-1-ClassOverview/ClassInfo.md

 # Contact Policy

-The entire Capstone Project Team will be available to you throughout the month in addition to any Instructors you would like to request feedback from.
+The entire Capstone Project Team will be available to you throughout the month in addition to any Instructors you would like to request feedback from directly.
 Look to your welcome letter for who your primary point of contact will be and the process for requesting feedback from specific Course Directors and Faculty.

 In a team based project communication can create confusion if not organized.
 To reduce and avoid potential for complications we will be using a [Private Discord Server, which we require you to join](https://bit.ly/WDD_Discord).
 Please reference your welcome letter in how to get started once logged into the server regarding introductions to your Capstone Team.